 Bedrock Faults: The Earth's crust continually shifts due to natural stresses imposed on it resulting in the extension and shortening of the Earth's tectonic plates (large sections of the Earth's crust).
-Although Eastern Ontario is located in a stable continental region within the larger North American Plate, seismic activity (faulting) st within the larger North American Plate, seismic activity (faulting) still occurs in regions of weakness in the earth's crust.
+Although Eastern Ontario is located in a stable continental region within the larger North American Plate, seismic activity (faulting) still occurs in regions of weakness in the earth's crust.

-Figure 14: Generalized Bedrock Geology
+Figure 3: Generalized Bedrock Geology